alessandrobrunoh/alessandrobrunoh/README.md

 ## 💭 Quote of the Moment

-> "It's not a bug – it's an undocumented feature." - Anonymous
+> "In programming, the hard part isn't solving problems, but deciding what problems to solve." - Paul Graham

 ---

-*🤖 This profile was automatically updated on 2025-09-09 at 21:00:31 UTC*
+*🤖 This profile was automatically updated on 2025-09-09 at 21:02:13 UTC*